 Admission to Saginaw Valley State University obligates each student to abide by regulations for acceptable student behavior.
-All students are expected to conduct themselves as responsible members of the University community and to respect the rights of their fellow citizens.
+All students are expected to conduct themselves as responsible members of the university community and to respect the rights of their fellow citizens.
 SVSU regulations may apply of student’s behavior off campus as well as on campus.
 Violations of the regulations may result in disciplinary action by both the University and civil authorities.
 Students at Saginaw Valley State University also are responsible for their guests' behavior.
 Students may be charged through the disciplinary process for the actions of guests who violate provisions of this code.

 Definition of Student: Includes all persons enrolled for courses through or at SVSU, both full-time and part-time, and those who attend educational institutions other than SVSU but who reside in SVSU housing facilities.
 Persons who are not officially enrolled for a particular semester but whose SVSU record indicates a continuing relationship with the University are considered “students”.
 Persons who have been accepted into SVSU but have not yet enrolled for courses are considered “students”.

-Alleged violations of the Code of Student Conduct may be reported by any member of the University community.
+Alleged violations of the Code of Student Conduct may be reported by any member of the university community.
 The report must be made in writing and can be initiated through:

-1. The Student Conduct Programs, 114 Curtiss, 989-964-2220.
+1. The Student Conduct Program, 114 Curtiss, 989-964-2220.

-2. University Police, South Campus Complex A, 989-964-4141.
+2. University Police South Campus Complex A, 989-964-4141.

 3. Any member of Residential Life staff.

-Violations of any of the following University regulations may result in dismissal from Saginaw Valley State University, or in a lesser sanction deemed appropriate by a University Hearing Officer.
+Violations of any of the following university regulations may result in dismissal from Saginaw Valley State University or in a lesser sanction deemed appropriate by a university Hearing Officer.

-Violations of the Academic Integrity Policy will constitute a violation of the University regulations under this section.
+Violations of the Academic Integrity Policy, will constitute a violation of the university regulations under this section.

 a.
 Notification: The student will be notified by the Office of Student Conduct Programs that he/she is accused of violating the Academic Integrity Policy by means of a Notice of Charge.
 This official notification will contain adequate information enabling the student to prepare a response to the charge(s) including the action(s) in question and name of complainant and witnesses, if known.